microsoft/MSLab/Scenarios/SecGuide GPOs/readme.md

 ## About the lab

 This lab is just a quick way how to deploy secguide policies on Win10.
-It will just download and import policies from https://blogs.technet.microsoft.com/secguide/ , extract and import.
+It will just download, extract and import policies from https://blogs.technet.microsoft.com/secguide/

 ## LabConfig